vechain/grant-program/applications/veFarm.md

 **POC**

-We have a working POC of the product on testnet that can be shared upon request.
+We have a working POC of the product on testnet [https://main--symphonious-macaron-41163f.netlify.app/](https://main--symphonious-macaron-41163f.netlify.app/).

 ### Ecosystem Fit